How To Fix Kernel Security Check Failure in Windows 11/10/8/7?

 3. Under Advanced Startup, select Restart Now.

 Step 2.
-Boot from Safe Mode with Networking.
+Boot into Safe Mode with Networking.

-After the computer restarts to the "Choose" interface, select "Troubleshoot".
+After the computer restarts to the "Choose an option" interface, select Troubleshoot.

 Enter Advanced Options > Startup Settings > Restart.

 After your computer restarts, you will see a list of options.
 Select 4 or press F4 to start your computer in safe mode.
-Or if you need to use the Internet, select 5 or press F5 for Safe Mode with Networking.
+If you need to use the Internet, select 5 or press F5 for Safe Mode with Networking.

-After booting the computer from safe mode, you can determine if any software is causing the problem.
+After booting the computer into safe mode, you can determine if any software is causing the problem.

-If there is no problem in safe mode, the problem is caused by software.
-You can identify software one by one.
-Once complete, you can uninstall the software that caused the kernel security check failure in Windows 11/10.
+If there is no problem in safe mode, the issue is caused by software.
+You can identify the software one by one.
+Once identified, uninstall the software that caused the kernel security check failure in Windows 11/10.

 Solution 3.
 Uninstall, reinstall, or update hardware drivers

-A kernel security check failure may because of a newly installed driver, an outdated driver, or a driver incompatibility.
+A kernel security check failure may be caused by a newly installed driver, an outdated driver, or driver incompatibility.

-If you encounter the problem after installing a new hardware driver, you can uninstall or reinstall it.
-If you have just upgraded to Windows 11/10 from an older version, you may need to update the driver.
-It is possible that the driver you used in a previous version of Windows is not compatible with the new version of Windows.
-Therefore, stop code kernel security check failure occurs.
+If you encounter the problem after installing a new hardware driver, you can try uninstalling or reinstalling it.
+If you have recently upgraded to Windows 11/10 from an older version, you may need to update the driver.
+It is possible that the driver you used in the previous version of Windows is not compatible with the new one, which can cause the kernel security check failure stop code.

-First run the Windows built-in driver verification manager to check for damaged drivers.
+First, run the built-in Driver Verifier Manager in Windows to check for damaged drivers.
 Then follow these steps to uninstall, reinstall, or update them:

-Follow one of the following two methods to start Device Manager.
+Use either of the following methods to start Device Manager.

-Right-click Windows 11/10 Start menu and choose Device Manager. or, enter Device Manager in the Windows search box and select the best match.
+Right-click the Windows 11/10 Start menu and choose Device Manager.
+Or, enter Device Manager in the Windows search box and select the best match.

 Step 2.
 Uninstall, reinstall, or update the drive.

-Select the drive that may cause the problem.
+Select the drive that may be causing the problem.

 Right-click and choose Update driver or Uninstall device.